 Most injuries that directly result from cold or icy conditions can be attributed to slip and falls.

-Some of the most common cold-weather injuries doctors treat are:
+Some of the most common cold-weather injuries doctors treat are:- Ankle sprains

-You may sustain any of these injuries while shoveling snow, slipping on ice or even falling from a ladder while taking down holiday lights.
+You may sustain any of these injuries while slipping on ice or even falling from a ladder while taking down holiday lights.

-People who work outside during cold weather, or even inside artificially cold environments such as commercial freezers, are at risk of suffering injuries that may permanently damage their skin or nerves.
+People who work outside in cold weather, or even inside artificially cold environments (like commercial freezers), risk suffering injuries that may permanently damage their skin or nerves.
 This might include police officers, farmers and sanitation workers.
 They are at a higher risk of developing hypothermia and frostbite.

 Hypothermia